nikki-lea/frontend-2020/javascript.md

 ### Event Bubbling
 Bubbling is one of the phases of event propagation, and the one that allows event delegation to happen.
 When you trigger an event on an element, the event 'bubbles' up to all parent elements of the element.
 In other words, when you click an element, you are clicking also on all the parents of that element up to the document body.
 Some events are exceptions though, such as `focus`, `blur`, and events that fire on the entire document itself, such as `load`, `error`, etc.

+### Compilation
+Javascript is unique in that compilation happens just in time, immediately before code is executed.
+In compilation, a variable assignment is divided into two acctions, a scope declaration and subsequent LHS reference. *LHS (variable assignment) will look for an existing declaration all the way up to the global scope, and will create one if it does not yet exist.
+RHS (variable access) will throw a ReferenceError in the case the variable is never found.
+Note that you can disable the automatic declaration of variables through use of 'strict mode', implemented in ES5.

 References:
 - https://reactkungfu.com/2015/07/why-and-how-to-bind-methods-in-your-react-component-classes/